-This post on zero risk is part of a series written as a collaboration between neuroscientist Alison Bernstein and biologist Iida Ruishalme.
+This post on zero risk and reducing risk is part of a series written as a collaboration between neuroscientist Alison Bernstein and biologist Iida Ruishalme.
 Errors in risk perception are at the core of so many issues in science communication that we think this is a critical topic to explore in detail.
 This series is cross-posted on SciMoms and Thoughtscapism.

 Alison and Iida would like to thank Anne Martin for her graphic design work in translating our abstract ideas into graphics.
 Anne is a designer, illustrator, and researcher currently finishing her PhD in Neurobiology and Anatomy at the University of Utah.
 You can see her work through her website at hungrybraindesign.com and follow her on Twitter @thehungrybrain.
 She also runs a blog teaching researchers how to visually communicate their science at vizsi.com.